Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 version of the app that is installed) can enter their credentials to login.
 If a user has lost or forgotten the username or password, they can simply create a new login with the ‘Sign Up’ tab.
-All data from all users on each tablet is uploaded – there is no data lost when a user needs to create a new account.
+All data from all users on a tablet are uploaded – there is no data lost when a user needs to create a new account.

-4. Managing Instruments on Tablets
+4. Instruments on Tablets
 ----------------------------------

 After you have installed the Tangerine .apk file and logged into the